What Are Storage Unit Prices?

 Seasonality and Availability

 The most popular time of year to buy a new house and move is from May to September.
 Storage units are typically more expensive to rent during those months than other times of the year because of people needing the extra room to store their belongings between moves or overflow belongings that won’t fit in a new space.
 Increased demand means higher prices.
-Consider renting during the moving off-season to save some money.
+Customers may want to consider renting during the moving off-season to save some money.
 The most popular storage unit size is a 10-foot by 20-foot unit that can fit the belongings of a 2- to 3-bedroom residence.
-The availability and demand for this size unit can drive up the price in your area.
+The availability and demand for this size unit can drive up the price in a specific area.

 Rental Contract Length

-The duration of the rental contract can affect storage unit prices.
+The duration of the rental contract can affect storage unit cost.
 Some storage facilities will rent on a month-to-month basis, and others have a minimum rental period of a few months at a time (typically 3 or 6 months).
-Some facilities require payment in full at the time you sign the contract.
-Be sure to ask all the important questions you may have regarding the storage unit before you sign.
+Some facilities require payment in full at the time the customer signs the contract.
+Customers will want to ask all the important questions they may have regarding the storage unit before they sign.

 Taxes, Fees, and Insurance

-Depending on your location, there may be local and state taxes that are added on top of the monthly rental fee.
-Expect to pay administrative fees as well.
-Some facilities charge an up-front fee of around $25.
-Be prepared to pay around $40 more than the advertised monthly cost for your first payment in case either of these apply.
+Depending on the location of the storage unit, there may be local and state taxes that are added on top of the monthly storage unit cost.
+Customers can expect to pay administrative fees as well.
+Some facilities charge a sign-up fee of around $15 to $50.
 Some other fees that renters may experience are late fees, locksmith fees, and cleanup fees when the unit is emptied.
-Storage facilities typically require insurance coverage to protect your belongings, and they may ask for proof of insurance.
-If you don’t have renters or homeowners insurance that covers a storage unit, the facility may offer insurance that you may purchase through it directly and add to your monthly rental bill.
-These policies usually start at around $10 per month.
+Storage facilities typically require insurance coverage to protect customers’ belongings, and they may ask for proof of insurance.
+If a customer doesn’t have homeowners or renters insurance that covers a storage unit, the facility may offer insurance that a customer can purchase and add to their monthly rental bill.
+These policies usually cost between $8 and $40 per month for around $10,000 in coverage.

 Additional Costs and Considerations

-When calculating a storage unit price range, it’s helpful to know additional price factors and considerations that can increase the overall cost of the rental unit.
-These can include self-storage versus portable storage, full-service storage, indoor versus outdoor storage, storage unit delivery costs, whether you need a climate-controlled unit, security, and car and RV storage.
+When calculating a storage unit price range, it’s helpful for customers to know additional price factors and considerations that can increase the overall cost of the rental unit.
+These can include self-storage versus portable storage, full-service storage, indoor versus outdoor storage, storage unit delivery costs, whether a customer needs a climate-controlled unit, security, and car and RV storage.

 Self-Storage vs. Portable Storage

 For those who are in between homes and need a place to store furniture and boxes, choosing one of the best self-storage facilities may be the most practical option.
 Self-storage units are also useful for those who need to stash away seasonal decorations and reduce clutter or those who have a car or RV to store.
 For self-storage units, the renter is responsible for transporting and storing the items within the unit.
-Typically, self-storage units are accessible whenever you need to get to your belongings.
+Typically, self-storage units are accessible whenever the customer needs to get to their belongings.
 Self-storage units are less expensive than full-service storage facilities, which makes them more budget-friendly.

-Portable storage units are delivered to your home for ease of access and convenience.
-Portable units can also be used for storage on your property or for long-distance moves.
-The overall price is based on how long you’ll need the unit, where it will be stored, and the distance it will travel to get to your home.
+Portable storage units are delivered to a customer’s home for ease of access and convenience.
+Portable units can also be used for storage on a customer’s property or for long-distance moves.
+The overall price is based on how long the customer will need the unit, where it will be stored, and the distance it will travel to get to their home.

 Full-Service Storage

-Full-service storage companies, sometimes called valet storage or on-demand storage, will pick up your belongings and deliver them to a storage unit or warehouse.
-Many times the customer can schedule the pickup or return via a smartphone app.
-Going through a full-service storage company is more convenient and hassle-free than transporting your furniture and boxes to a storage unit on your own.
-Many valet storage facilities will photograph and catalog your belongings once they’re stored away.
+Full-service storage companies, sometimes called valet storage or on-demand storage, will pick up the customer’s belongings and deliver them to a storage unit or warehouse.
+Many times, the customer can schedule the pickup or return via a smartphone app.
+Going through a full-service storage company is more convenient and hassle-free than a customer transporting their furniture and boxes to a storage unit on their own.
+Many valet storage facilities will photograph and catalog the customer’s belongings once they’re stored away.
 While some full-service storage companies offer competitive pricing with self-storage units, they’re typically more expensive.

 Indoor vs. Outdoor Storage

 Indoor storage units are located inside a building.
 The benefits of having an indoor storage space are the extra security and the option for a climate-controlled area.
-You’re also protected from the elements if you need to make a trip to your storage unit in inclement weather.
+Customers will also be protected from the elements if they need to make a trip to their storage unit in inclement weather.
 Indoor units are typically more expensive than outdoor storage.

 Storage Unit Delivery Costs

-Delivery fees for portable storage units typically range from $100 to $500.
-Keep in mind that for a portable unit you’ll need a space for the unit as well as for the delivery vehicle to maneuver to unload the storage unit.
+Delivery fees for portable storage units cost an average of $200.
+Customers will want to keep in mind that for a portable unit, they’ll need a space for the unit as well as for the delivery vehicle to maneuver to unload the storage unit.
+The best moving container companies will drop the container off at the home and pick it up again at a predetermined time, giving the customer plenty of time to put their belongings inside.

 Climate Control

-If you need a climate-controlled storage unit, prepare to pay at least an additional $25 to $30 per month, and some facilities may charge up to 50 percent more for this option.
+If a customer needs a climate-controlled storage unit, they’ll want to be prepared to pay at least an additional $20 to $50 per month.
 The price difference for climate-controlled units depends on the size of the storage space.
-A 10-foot by 20-foot climate-controlled storage unit can cost $50 more per month than a non-climate-controlled option.
 A climate-controlled storage unit ensures the temperature inside the unit stays below 90 degrees Fahrenheit in the summer and above 40 degrees Fahrenheit in the winter.
-The humidity level is also managed to stay below 65 percent.
-Temperature and humidity control is important if you store wooden or leather furniture, artwork, electronics, instruments, and antiques.
+The facility also manages the humidity level to keep it below 65 percent.
+Temperature and humidity control is important for customers who need to store wooden or leather furniture, artwork, electronics, instruments, and antiques.
 Many people who need long-term storage options for valuable belongings or live in an area that experiences extreme temperatures opt for a climate-controlled storage unit.

 Security